Suppliers of goods and services

 The Joint Administrators process personal data of Suppliers who are natural persons:

-- for the purpose of concluding and performing a contract relating to the acquisition by the Joint Administrators of goods or services from Suppliers who are natural persons (legal basis in Article 6(1)(b) of the RODO);
+- for the purpose of concluding and performing a contract relating to the acquisition by the Joint Administrators of goods or services from Suppliers who are natural persons (legal basis in Article 6(1)(b) of the DPA);

-- in order to ensure and demonstrate compliance with legal obligations imposed on the Joint Administrators, when the processing is necessary to comply with a legal obligation incumbent on the Joint Administrators, in particular under the provisions of the AML/CFT Act, the RODO and tax and accounting legislation (legal basis from Article 6(1)(c) of the RODO);
+- in order to ensure and demonstrate compliance with legal obligations imposed on the Joint Administrators, when the processing is necessary to comply with a legal obligation imposed on the Joint Administrators, in particular under the provisions of the AML/CFT Act, the RODO and tax and accounting legislation (legal basis from Article 6(1)(c) of the RODO);

 - for other purposes on the basis of a separately granted consent by the Provider who is a natural person (legal basis from Article 6(1)(a) RODO).